wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 # Introduction

-This tutorial is a follow-up to the ['Single-cell RNA-seq: Case Study']({% link topics/transcriptomics/index.md %}), we will use the same sample from the previous tutorials.
-If you haven’t done them yet, it’s highly recommended that you go through them to get an idea how to [prepare a single cell matrix]({% link topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md %}), [combine datasets]({% link topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}) or [filter, plot and process scRNA-seq data]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}) to get the data in the form we’ll be working on today.
+This tutorial is a follow-up to the ['Single-cell RNA-seq: Case Study']({% link topics/transcriptomics/index.md %}).
+We will use the same sample from the previous tutorials.
+If you haven’t done them yet, it’s highly recommended that you go through them to get an idea how to [prepare a single cell matrix]({% link topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md %}), [combine datasets]({% link topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}) and [filter, plot and process scRNA-seq data]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}) to get the data in the form we’ll be working on today.

 In this tutorial we will perform trajectory analysis using [monocle3](https://cole-trapnell-lab.github.io/monocle3/).
-You can find out more about the theory behind trajectory analysis here /slides/.
-We have already analysed the trajectory of our sample using ScanPy toolkit in another tutorial: [Trajectory Analysis using Python (Jupyter Notebook) in Galaxy]({% link topics/transcriptomics/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md %}).
+You can find out more about the theory behind trajectory analysis here [slides]({% link topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/slides.html %}).
+We have already analysed the trajectory of our sample using the ScanPy toolkit in another tutorial: [Trajectory Analysis using Python (Jupyter Notebook) in Galaxy]({% link topics/transcriptomics/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md %}).
 However, trajectory analysis is quite sensitive and some methods work better for specific datasets.
-Now you can go through the same steps but using a different method to compare the results, usability and the final outcome!
+In this tutorial, you will perform the same steps but using a different method for inferring trajectories.
+You will then compare the results, usability and outcomes!
 Sounds exciting, let’s dive into that!

 {% snippet faqs/galaxy/tutorial_mode.md %}

 ## Get data
 We still work on data from a mouse dataset of fetal growth restriction {% cite Bacon2018 %} (see [the study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and [the project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)), making this case study even more comprehensive.